 I guess that this is what we are called to do: Practice equanimity, wise understanding, and serene acceptance of what we dislike, what is uncomfortable, what is annoying, what we would like to be different but are unable to change.

 We are called to accept our lives and what we were given: the uncertainty, the anxiety, the fear, and the pain.
 We are called to accept everything and everyone, even the difficult people.
-We are called to ponder on the fact that everything that arises also passes away, that everybody dies, that no one is exempt, that we will die too, and that there’s no right time to die.
+We are called to ponder on the fact that everything that arises also passes away, that everybody dies, that no one is exempt from death, that we will die too, and that there’s no right time to die.
 We are called to cultivate serenity and wise acceptance now.

 Piero Falci is an author and educator who believes that the inner work that leads to personal awakening and transformation is indispensable to create a wholesome world.
 He is an explorer of the mysteries of life who loves to observe, reflect, and write, and who not only strives to live a life that matters, but also hopes to inspire others to do the same.
 He is a promoter of peace who believes in advancing the idea that Heaven is here if we want it to be.
 He teaches mindfulness meditation, mindful living, and the acclaimed Mindfulness-Based Stress Reduction (MBSR) program as taught at the Center for Mindfulness in Medicine, Healthcare, and Society of the University of Massachusetts Medical School.
 He organizes Silent Peace Walks.